Call us 01278 726 982

-Tips on how to build trust with clients in counselling
+This article explores tips on ow to build trust with your counselling clients.

 One of a counsellor's main challenges is building trust with their clients.
 After all, if a client doesn’t have confidence in their counsellor, they are less likely to open up about the challenges and troubles they are facing or get the most out of their sessions.